Choose the right course

 Don't forget to eat

 Your body has a good store of energy, but eventually it will run out.
 It's called bonking.
 Snack along the way or at rest stops to keep your body moving.
 Losing energy and slowing down can lead to negativity.
-A sports drink or energy gel can quickly turn that situation around for the positive.
+A sports drink or energy gel can quickly turn that situation around.

 Long rides can seem daunting at the start.
-Breaking them into smaller riders can make them more manageable.
+Breaking them into smaller rides can make them more manageable.
 For example, only focus on getting to the next rest stop or milestone.

 Discomfort is temporary

 Discomfort is different than pain.
 It goes away.
-Sometime you just need to crank through it.
+Sometimes you just need to crank through it.

 Ride with a companion

-Having someone ride with you can make the ride go by much quicker.
-It can also help motivate the both of you towards the finish.
+Having someone ride with you can make the time go by faster.
+It can also help motivate both of you toward the finish.